 Even for those who want to embrace a Westernized spirituality that incorporates Jesus and certain Bible verses, the end goal of reincarnation is to graduate to a spiritual plane and exist without a physical body.

 Let's look at the quote from Job again, remembering that the goal of reincarnation (even according to that website) is to behold God and abide with Him in a purely spiritual (disembodied) form.
 This verse speaks of being in a new, physical body and seeing the Lord!
 It speaks of resurrection, not reincarnation.

 Job 19:26-27 And after my skin has been destroyed, yet in my flesh I will see God; I myself will see him with my own eyes—I, and not another.
 How my heart yearns within me! -- NET

 The "Reluctant Messenger" also uses this quote of Jesus (referring to John the Baptist) to make a case for reincarnation:

 Matt.
 11:14 And if you are willing to accept it, he is the Elijah who was to come.

 Did Jesus say this?
 Yes, He did.
 But was Jesus claiming that Elijah had been reincarnated as John the Baptist OR was he saying that John the Baptist represented the ministry of Elijah (as one who was moved by the same Holy Spirit who inspired Elijah), to prophesy to his generation?

 Let's jump back to the Old Testament for a moment.
-Elijah the prophet was taken up by the Lord, and Elisha (his disciple) was given the "mantle of Elijah,"
+Elijah the prophet was taken up from the earth by the Lord, and Elisha (his disciple) was given the "mantle of Elijah,"